 - Taper your darts – Darts help the fabric conform to our bodies curves, therefore part of the stitching line must be curved.
 If you like to wear cone bras like Madonna, you can stitch your dart using a rigidly straight line, but for most darts we want to stitch a straight line with a slight curve near the apex to simulate our body shape.
 When you fold the fabric to sew the dart, fold well past the dart apex – this will help to visualise the shape required for a smooth continuous curve, from your dart stitching line to the remaining fold in your cloth.
 The last 3 stitches are usually directly on the fold:

-Here are some dart markings on commercial patterns:
+Here are some dart markings on some commercial sewing patterns:

 Here are some dart markings on production patterns:

 They’re a bit different aren’t they?
-In manufacturing we make it easier by marking dots on the foldline of the dart, not on the dart legs.
+In manufacturing we make it easy by marking dots on the foldline of the dart, not on the dart legs.
 In actual fact the cutter drills tiny holes at these points, and they become enclosed within the dart once it is sewn.
-But because home sewers don’t a) have a drill in their sewing cabinet, or b) have their dart point necessarily confirmed, it is best just to mark it with chalk on the inside.
+But because home sewers a) don’t have a drill in their sewing cabinet, or b) don’t have the exact dart point necessarily confirmed, it is best just to mark it with chalk on the inside.
 This way you don’t have to fuss around overlaying dots and pinning pins, you just start, well – sewing!